web2py/py4web/docs/chapter-03.rst

 a docker-compose.yml file for setting up a more complex multi-container with PostgreSQL.
 A ready docker example based on the Scaffold application can be cloned from this repository <https://github.com/macneiln/docker-py4web-scaffold>

-Note that you can use them also with Podman, which has the advantage of not requiring sudo and does not running any background daemon.
+You can also use them with Podman, which has the advantage of not requiring ``sudo`` and not running a background daemon.

 Deployment on Ubuntu
 ~~~~~~~~~~~~~~~~~~~~

-On ``deployment_tools/ubuntu`` there is a bash script tested with Ubuntu Server 20.04.03 LTS.
+``deployment_tools/ubuntu`` contains a bash script tested with
+Ubuntu Server 20.04.03 LTS.
 It uses nginx and self-signed
-certificates.
-It optionally manage iptables, too.
+certificates and can optionally configure ``iptables`` as well.